-Martha and Jorm Ossom are a Ghanaian expat couple living in Malaysia.
+Martha and Jorm Ossom are a Ghanaian Expat couple living in Malaysia.

 We’ve been friends now for over a year now and I must admit they’re an amazing couple anyone would want as friends.
 They’re blessed with a son.

 The most important things we have in common is that we are married Africans living in Malaysia with working husbands and stay at home wives and a toddler.
-Which is why I decided to have them as the very first couple to feature on my blog.
+This is why I decided to have them as the very first couple to feature on my blog.

 For how long have you been married?
 How did u meet?
 And how has it been so far?

 We’ve been married for 2.5years.
-It’s kind of tricky because to me we knew each other way back in junior secondary school, Martha’s sister was my class mate so I kind of knew her from a distance.
+It’s kind of tricky because to me we knew each other way back in junior secondary school, Martha’s sister was my classmate so I kind of knew her from a distance.
 We also attended the same church.
 But we didn’t really talk through all that time because I was afraid she wasn’t going to like me so we pretty much stayed friends for a long time.
 Then when we all left school and started working, we established contact and one thing led to the other and we moved on from there.

 We have normal marital challenges which we tackle but I must say it’s been good so far.
 We can’t complain.